Clayton Moore: The Lone Ranger

 Moore appeared in other television series during his Lone Ranger run, including a 1952 episode of Bill Williams' syndicated Western The Adventures of Kit Carson.
 He guest-starred in two episodes of Jock Mahoney's series The Range Rider in 1952 and 1953.
 Silverheels and he also starred in two feature-length Lone Ranger motion pictures.
-After completion of the second feature, The Lone Ranger and the Lost City of Gold, in 1958, Moore began 40 years of personal appearances (including for the short-lived Lone Ranger Restaurants in Southern California), TV guest spots, and classic commercials as the legendary masked man.
+After completion of the second feature, The Lone Ranger and the Lost City of Gold in 1958, Moore began 40 years of personal appearances (including at several short-lived Lone Ranger Restaurants in Southern California), TV guest spots, and classic commercials as the legendary masked man.
 Silverheels joined him for occasional reunions during the early 1960s.
 Throughout his career, Moore expressed respect and love for Silverheels.

-One of Moore’s personal appearances in character became the basis of a story that actor Jay Thomas told every year around Christmas beginning in 2000 on The Late Show with David Letterman.
+One of Moore's personal appearances in character became the basis of a story that actor Jay Thomas told every year around Christmas beginning in 2000 on The Late Show with David Letterman.
 Thomas was a radio disc jockey at the time in North Carolina and happened to be doing a show at a car dealership where Moore was appearing in character as The Lone Ranger.
 Moore had been stranded at the dealership, and Thomas offered him a ride back to his hotel.
-On the way, a passing motorist struck Thomas’ Volvo with enough force to break a headlight.
+On the way, a passing motorist struck Thomas' Volvo with enough force to break a headlight.
 Thomas gave chase and eventually cornered the man in a parking lot where he threatened to press charges.
-The driver of the other car taunted Thomas by saying nobody would believe his story, but Moore emerged from the back seat of the car — still wearing his costume — and said “they’ll believe me, citizen” to the stunned driver.
-With one exception, Thomas returned to Letterman’s show to tell the story every December until Letterman’s retirement.
+The driver of the other car taunted Thomas by saying nobody would believe his story, but Moore emerged from the back seat of the car — still wearing his costume — and said "they'll believe me, citizen" to the stunned driver.
+With one exception, Thomas returned to Letterman's show to tell the story every December until Letterman's retirement.